Catalogic DPX is Not Backing off from Commitment to Micro Focus OES

 Now, as you would expect, where Micro Focus OES is a large part of an organization’s shared network services and computing environment, it is a critical part of IT infrastructure.
 So much so that if services were to go off-line for whatever reason, your users would be out of commission.
-With that in mind, it is crucial that the data stored in your OES environment be protected.
+With that in mind, it is crucial that the data stored in your OES environment be backed up and protected.

 Over the years, a wide variety of data protection vendors have provided adequate Micro Focus OES backup and recovery.
 OES users had some options when it came to choosing a backup provider.
 However, as time has gone on, those same vendors have slowly moved on from the Novell family of products, leaving many OES customers with no way to protect their data.

-Catalogic DPX and Micro Focus Partnership
+Catalogic DPX and Micro Focus Backup Partnership

-DPX Cluster-level support for OES
+DPX Cluster-level support for OES Backup

 DPX provides intelligent data protection for OES, which begins with being cluster-aware.
 This means that by using a virtual node concept, where all individual server nodes are represented together as a single entity, DPX can ensure that data is not backed up twice (from two different nodes in the cluster).
 Suppose a cluster node fails during the backup of a shared resource.
 In that case, DPX continues to execute the backup by switching the task to the failover node, ensuring that critical infrastructure information is always protected.